About steven

 As you decide what and how much to give, check each particular company’s gift giving restrictions:

-1. Mail carriers – are prohibited from receiving cash gifts and gifts of more than $20.
+1. Mail carriers – are prohibited from receiving any cash gifts and can get gifts valued no more than $20.
 Unfortunately, the limit has not increased for inflation.

 2. Garbage and recycling pickup – depending on what municipal rules permit, we suggest $25-$35.